gbraad-unitedstack/open-source-culture/md/05-git-and-gerrit.md

     hello
     <ESC>:wq

-Now check this with `git status` and add this file
+Now check this with `git status` and add this ignore file

 ```
 $ git add .gitignore